stepzen-dev/examples/with-apollo/getting-started/README.md

 with `ACCOUNT` replaced by your account.

-Introspect and publish the `returns` subgraph into your Apollo Federation supergraph, following the previous instructions for `customers` but using `returns` and its deployed endpoint.
+Introspect and publish the `returns` subgraph into your Apollo Federation `lynx` supergraph, following the previous instructions for `customers` but using `returns` and its deployed endpoint.

 For example:
 ```